networknt/light-doc/content/en/concern/header.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-When a request pass through a list of middleware handlers, chances are you want to update the request header or update response header as part of the cross-cutting concerns.
+When a request passes through a list of middleware handlers, chances are you want to update the request header or update response header as part of the cross-cutting concerns.
 The HeaderHandler is designed for this.
-The very first use case is for light-proxy to update the Authorization header from Bearer token to Basic Authorization when connecting to the down stream services.
+The very first use case is for light-proxy to update the Authorization header from Bearer token to Basic Authorization when connecting to downstream services.
 This allows light-proxy to verify the OAuth 2.0 JWT access token on the proxy and then change the same header to Basic so that the downstream services can be called from light-proxy.

-The HeaderHandler manipulate both request header and response header based on a header.yml configuration file.
+The HeaderHandler manipulates both the request header and response header based on a header.yml configuration file.

 Here is an example of header.yml